 The Stormwater Management Officer (SMO) shall administer, implement, and enforce the provisions of this Local Law.
 Suc h powers granted or duties imposed upon and granted to the authorized enforcement official may be delegated in writing by the Stormwater Management Officer as may be authorized by the Stormwater Management Office.
-Such written delegation shall be kept and maintained within the Stormwater Manage ment Officer's files and copies shall further be provided by the Stormwater Management Officer to the County Attorney.
-The Stormwater Management Office shall possess the authority to promulgate rules and regulations as necessary to a dminister, enforce and forward this Local Law and its purposes, including but not limited to, the institution and use of per mits, forms, fees and other regulatory mechanisms to advance the purposes of this Local Law.
+Such written delegation sh all be kept and maintained within the Stormwater Manage ment Officer's files and copies shall further be pr ovided by t he Stormwater Management Office shall possess the authority to promulgate rules and r egulations as necessary to a dminister, enforce and f orward this Local Law and its purpo ses, including but not lim ited to, the institution and use of per mits, forms, fees and ot her regulatory mechanisms to adva nce the purposes of this Local Law.